weseldridge/playground/CONTRIBUTING.md

 ## Formating

-**Spacing** - Inbetween methods in classes use one line space.
+**Spacing** - In between methods in classes use one line space.
 Functions, Classes, and groups of variables outside of a Class use two line spaces.